mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _test_expectLogMessages:

 - ``expectLogMessages``: Optional array of one or more `expectedLogMessagesForClient`_ objects.
-For one or mroe clients, a list of log messages that are expected to be observed in a particular order.
+For one or more clients, a list of log messages that are expected to be observed in a particular order.

   If a driver only supports configuring log collectors globally (for all